moonggae/stardew-valley-randomizer/More Random Edition/Assets/CustomImages/readme.txt

 - If you want random colors to be applied to your image, end your file name with "hue-shift.png"
   - These images do not need to be grayscale

 Bundles
 -------
 These images are all linked with a specific randomized bundle name.
 If you with to use your own, you must replace the existing image with the one you wish to use instead.
 Any extra files placed in here will never be used.
 - Any replacement must be 32 x 32px
-- DO NOT delete the JunimoNote images, as these are the base images used for the UI
- - If you plan on replacing it, note that the bundle image section will be overwritten by the randomizer, and that you only really need to replace the one that matches the language you're using (the English version is the one with no suffix)

 CropGrowth
 ----------
 These images are the sprites used when crops are growing on your farm.
 These images consist of eight 16 x 32px sprites (meaning the entire image must be 128 x 32px).
 The order of the sprites depends on the folder.
-DO NOT delete the crops.png image here, as it is the base image used.

 You MUST have the appropriate matching images in the SpringObjects directory, or you will see errors.
 Specificaly, the Seeds, Crops, and Flowers subdirectories.
 See the SpringObjects section for more details.